Agnostic Learning of Arbitrary ReLU Activation under Gaussian Marginals: Omitted proofs from CSQ hardness ( )

-Theorems \ref{thm:intro:main} and \ref{thm:intro:CSQ} together identify a new problem on which there is a separation between SQ and CSQ algorithms.\bnote{Doublecheck the following sentence.} The work of \cite{chen2020learning} gave the first such separation by designing an SQ algorithm for PAC learning (the realizable setting) that is fixed parameter tractable\footnote{ i.e. in time $f(k)\poly(d)$, where $f(k)$ can grow very fast with $k$, but $\poly(d)$ is independent of $k$. } for learning a neural network with $k$ neurons under Gaussian marginals, where superpolynomial $d^{\Omega(k)}$ lower bounds for CSQ algorithms were known~\cite{DiakonikolasKKZ20-CSQ-bound-depth2-NN}.
-Such a separation has also been identified for learning sparse polynomials~\cite{KianiLLJ024-SQCSQ-separation-2, AndoniPV014-SQCSQ-separation-1} and planted multi or single-index models~\cite{DamianLS22-CSQ-hardness-polynomial-of-one-dimension, DamianPLB24-single-index-optimal-SQ-lower-bound}, both under Gaussian marginals but only in realizable setting.
-Our problem of agnostic learning of a single ReLU neuron is arguably the simplest setting, and the first agnostic setting where such separation has been identified. \bnote{Added "first agnostic setting".}
+Theorems \ref{thm:intro:main} and \ref{thm:intro:CSQ} together identify a new problem on which there is a separation between SQ and CSQ algorithms. \citet{chen2020learning} gave the first such separation by designing an SQ algorithm for PAC learning (the realizable setting) that is fixed parameter tractable\footnote{ i.e. in time $f(k)\poly(d)$, where $f(k)$ can grow very fast with $k$, but $\poly(d)$ is independent of $k$. } for learning a neural network with $k$ neurons under Gaussian marginals, where superpolynomial $d^{\Omega(k)}$ lower bounds for CSQ algorithms were known~\citep{DiakonikolasKKZ20-CSQ-bound-depth2-NN}.
+Such a separation has also been identified for learning sparse polynomials~\citep{KianiLLJ024-SQCSQ-separation-2, AndoniPV014-SQCSQ-separation-1} and planted multi or single-index models~\citep{DamianLS22-CSQ-hardness-polynomial-of-one-dimension, DamianPLB24-single-index-optimal-SQ-lower-bound}, both under Gaussian marginals.
+Our two-phase algorithm is also inspired by \citet{ChenM-COLT20-FilteredPCA} on learning certain multi-index models using a two-step non-CSQ algorithm.
+However, these works are all in the realizable setting ($\OPT=0$).
+The agnostic setting that we study in this work introduces different challenges that require new algorithmic ideas that we describe in more detail in Section~\ref{sec:main-algorithmic-results}.
+Our problem of agnostic learning of a single ReLU neuron is arguably the simplest setting, and the first agnostic setting where such separation has been identified. \anote{Modified:}